 Indicators of ectopic pregnancy

 If you have any of the following symptoms of an ectopic pregnancy, call your doctor right away:

-Symptoms of ectopic pregnancy may include irregular bleeding after a missed period, lower abdominal pain, and lower back pain.
-If you have these symptoms, call your doctor right away—an ectopic pregnancy can become a serious, life-threatening medical emergency if it is not diagnosed and treated early.
+An ectopic pregnancy can become a serious, life-threatening medical emergency if it’s not diagnosed and treated early.
 Your Fallopian tube can rupture from the growing embryo, resulting in severe pain, uncontrolled internal bleeding, and shock.

-The cause is often unknown.
-However, ectopic pregnancy tends to occur when the Fallopian tube has become damaged in some way—from a previous infection, endometriosis, tubal surgery, or even a previous ectopic pregnancy.
+While the cause of an ectopic pregnancy is often unknown, it tends to occur when the Fallopian tube has become damaged in some way — from a previous infection, endometriosis, tubal surgery, or even a previous ectopic pregnancy.
 Scar tissue that is partially blocking the inside of the Fallopian tube can trap the fertilized egg, resulting in an ectopic pregnancy.
 An ectopic pregnancy may also be a very rare complication of in vitro fertilization (IVF).

 Your medical history and a pelvic exam are helpful in diagnosing ectopic pregnancy.
-However, other tests are needed to confirm the diagnosis.
-You may need one or more of the following tests:
+Additionally, you may need one or more of the following tests:

 Treatment for ectopic pregnancy